 Sometimes the accelerometer chip inside your device is not mounted exactly level.
 If your device is laying flat on a level surface, and your dip isn’t zero, you need to calibrate your device.
-Go to the Strike and Dip tab, tap the gear symbol, then tap the Calibrate button, which will correct the leveling readings for your device.
+Go to the Strike and Dip tab, tap the gear symbol in the lower left, then tap the Calibrate button, which will correct the leveling readings for your device.
 Rarely, it may be necessary to calibrate your device more than once to get a zero reading.

 Can you explain the three strike formats?

 Strike and Dip offers three ways to record direction when recording dip.
-The first is the right-hand rule: if you stand with your right arm raised at your side, pointing in the direction of dip, you will be facing the strike direction.
+The first is the right-hand rule: if you stand with your right arm raised at your side, pointing in the direction of dip, looking forward will have you facing the strike direction.
 In other words, the direction of dip is always 90° clockwise from strike.
 The north-half rule uses whichever end of the compass is in the north half of the compass: in other words, strike will always be within 90° clockwise or counter-clockwise of north.
 In the north-half rule, strike will always be between 0° and 90° or 270° and 360°.
-The dip-direction rule is the easiest: the direction in which the rocks dip is recorded.
+The dip-direction rule is the easiest and the most intuitive: it is the direction in which the rocks dip.

 Why is my GPS uncertainty so large sometimes?

-The iPhone and iPad use a built-in GPS chip to determine position.
-Like all GPS devices, its accuracy depends on having a clear and unobstructed view of the sky.
-If you’re inside in a building, or next to a tall cliff, or in a dense forest, you may not get a good reading.
+The built-in GPS chip is used to determine position.
+Like all GPS devices, accuracy depends on having a clear and unobstructed view of the sky.
+If you’re inside in a building, next to a tall cliff, or in a dense forest, you may not get a good reading.
 GPS receivers also require the GPS satellites to be in a good configuration to triangulate your position.
 Rarely, few satellites may be overhead, or all the satellites may be aligned.
-When this happens, all you can do is wait for the configuration to change - and that’s true for all GPS devices.
+When this happens, all you can do is wait for the configuration to change — and that’s true for all GPS devices.

 Any other tips?

 The GPS on iPhones and iPads quickly depletes the battery (this is true for all apps that use it).
 I always have a backup battery for my iPhone in the field.
-Battery packs that act as a case for your phone are the easiest way to do this.
-Apple makes one, and I’ve had great luck with Mophie Juice Packs.
+Battery packs that act as a case for your phone are an easy way to do this.

 I’m very careful in the field to keep multiple copies of my data, like photocopying my notes when I get to town.
 Likewise, I export my Strike and Dip notes daily.